 Funding for Travel

-Global Engineering Leadership Minor students may apply for Mundy funding to cover travel in one of the grand challenge courses, and travel in a global practicum experience.
+Global Engineering Leadership Minor students in CEE may apply for Mundy funding to partially support travel, facilitating engagement in one of the grand challenge courses and a global practicum experience.